 - Psychological therapies, e.g. Cognitive Behaviour Therapy (CBT) (face-to-face or via Video Technology/Call

 - Local group addressing specific areas (for example, suspended doctors, addicted doctors or specific issues affecting mental health in a particular area).

-- The service will adopt a holistic approach to providing support to GPs by signposting to other services where necessary for example:
+The service will adopt a holistic approach to providing support to doctors and dentists by signposting to other services where necessary for example: